 Begun in 1988, the Lower School Associate Teacher Program at Greenwich Academy is a model for independent schools across the country.
 The two-year program offers interns individualized attention and rigorous training in the elementary classrooms at the school.
 You will find additional program information here.

-Greenwich Academy welcomes two-year Middle School and Upper School Teaching Fellows in a program that includes housing, benefits, and financial support of graduate study.
+Greenwich Academy welcomes one- and two-year Middle School and Upper School Teaching Fellows in a program that includes housing, benefits, and financial support of graduate study.
 In any given year, Greenwich Academy supports Fellows in nearly every academic department.

 Fellows enjoy the professional support of both academic and administrative mentors.
 With a modified teaching schedule, Fellows are able to take full advantage of other aspects of campus life, and many coach, serve as advisors, and support student publications or clubs.
 Mentors offer periodic observations, bi-weekly meetings, and professional development opportunities in a collaborative setting.

-Fellows who wish to pursue graduate work during their time here are encouraged to do so and will receive financial support from Greenwich Academy.
-Recent Fellows and new teachers have participated in graduate study at Middlebury’s Bread Loaf School of English, Columbia University, Bank Street Graduate School of Education, and Manhattanville College.
+Fellows who wish to pursue graduate work during their time here are encouraged to do so, and will receive financial support from Greenwich Academy.
+Recent Fellows and new teachers have participated in graduate study at Middlebury’s Bread Loaf School of English, Columbia University, Bank Street Graduate School of Education and Manhattanville College.

 About Greenwich Academy